 I am often asked what medium I use and prefer.
 Because I work in such a variety of media and techniques, I mention some of the techniques I use, and when the person shows interest in a specific medium, we continue the conversation with a focus on that particular medium.

 What/ who inspired you to be an artist?

 I was lucky to have great art teachers at school, Lientjie Barnard and Thea Luus, who made Art History interesting and inspiring.
-They exposed me to the work of European, American as well as South African artists that inspired me and fed my passion for art that started to form while in primary school.
-I remember going to art classes at Alteljee Cecil in Vanderbijlpark when I was about 11 years old.
-I also remember going to dance classes at about 7 years old, really loving it, and being very disappointed when the dance teacher moved to another town.
+They exposed me to the work of European, American as well as South African artists that inspired me and fed my passion for art that started from a very early age.
+But without the amazing support and encouragement that I have always received from my parents, I would not be who and where I am now.

-Can you tell us about where you make your art and what if any, the significance of this location is
+Can you tell us about where you make your art and what if any, the significance of this location has?

 I love working in the landscape, whether I'm drawing/painting my immediate surroundings or working with the actual materials and objects in the landscape.
 There is a sense of closeness, reality and also peace when working in nature.
-That closeness to the creation, and involvement in the process also extends to my work in the studio, as I love applying paint with my fingers and getting as close as possible to the artwork.
-This is also a motivation for some of my current work where my body and the act of creation becomes part of the work.
+That closeness to the creation, and involvement in the process often extends to my work in the studio, as I aim to work with natural materials as much as possible.

 What do you like most about being an artist?

 The license to be 'weird' and the flexibility of my work time.